Pain In The Front Of The Shoulder With Bench Press

 Subscapularis: It is located on the front of the shoulder blade and is primarily responsible for internal rotation (inward rotation) of the arm.

 These four muscles are crucial for coordinating smooth movement and maintaining stability of the glenohumeral joint.
-As the arms move away from the body, the demand for these stabilisers to work harder increases, preventing excess motion within the joint.
+As the arms move away from the body, the demand for these stabilizers to work harder increases, preventing excess motion within the joint.
 It is important that these muscles are doing their job properly, to avoid placing unnecessary stress on the passive structures within the shoulder joint (ligaments, tendons, bone, labrum).

 Scapular Stabilisers